learn-anything/learn-anything/readme.md

 Open http://localhost:3000

 > **Warning**
 > You need to make sure you have data in the database to actually develop.
 So do section `Seed EdgeDB with content`.
-Reach out on [Discord](https://discord.com/invite/bxtD8x6aNF) for help.
+Reach out on [Discord](https://discord.com/invite/bxtD8x6aNF) for help as things are unstable still.

 ## Run desktop app (Tauri/Rust)